 Player registrations are carried out via the FA Whole Game System.

-Teams have a rolling deadline of 11:59pm on a Thursday to submit players to play on the following Sunday throughout the season until the 31st January 2021.
-UPDATE: The player registration deadline has now been extended until 30th April 2021.
-See our notice about this.
+Teams have a rolling deadline of 11:59pm on a Thursday to submit players to play on the following Sunday throughout the season until the 31st January.

 Getting started with the FA Whole Game System

 - Login to the FA Whole Game System.

 - Click the Player Registration Tab (if you don't see this, contact your Club Secretary.
 If they're unsure about this, contact your County FA).

 - From the Player Registration section, you can add players, assign them to teams, add an ID check (confirm you've seen their passport or birth certificate), then submit them to the league.

 These are the details needed to register a player in the FA Whole Game System:

 - Date of Birth